elasticio/elasticio.github.io/_getting-started/data-sample-overview.md

 proper mapping so that the receiving component gets input in accordance with its standard.

 **NOTE:** Samples exist for flow building and testing purposes.
-However, the data from samples will go into production when you run the flow.
+However, the data from samples will go into production when you generate a sample.
 If you want to avoid this, you can use **Generate Stub Sample** function.
 It retrieves the component's output template and fills it with fake data that you can discard afterwards.

 Let’s observe the following process example:

-1. Component Baboon is followed by Component Toucan.
+1.  *Component Baboon* is followed by *Component Toucan*.

 2. When we select *Component Toucan*, we can see what sort of data it accepts as input.